-In either case, once connected to the cluster, you will be prompted for your regular password.
+In either case, once connected to the cluster, you will be prompted for your regular NetID password.

-You can also copy over data from your local system to the cluster using
+You can copy data to and from your local system to the cluster using

 scp (secure copy).
 To transfer files from your local system to your home directory on the cluster:

 scp myfilename hpc.lafayette.edu:~

 Note that the tilde (~) is a shortcut that represents the path to “my home directory,” so the above command will copy

 myfilename from the local system into your home directory on the cluster.
 To copy files from your home directory on the cluster to your local system, run the following command from your local system (not from the cluster):

 scp hpc.lafayette.edu:~/myfilename .

 The period (.) above is another shortcut that represents “the current directory,” so the above command will copy